Jungyoonlim/auction-bid/README.md

 - TypeScript
 - Next.js
 - React/React Bootstrap
+- Tailwind CSS
 - PostgreSQL

 ## Roadmap

-While the core functionality of the auction house system is in place, there are still many features and improvements that can be made.
+While the core functionality of the auction house system is in place, there are still many features and improvements planned for the future:

-### Ideas for the future
-- Bid History
+- Bid History and Dashboard
 - User Dashboard
 - Bid Cancellation
 - Handling partial bids